 Everyone really is degrading their social skills, they don’t know how to act or to be social and it breaks down more.
 This may be why anxiety disorders are on the rise with our kids.
 So used to being social behind that blue glow, once face to face, it seems like a brand new thing again and causes panic.
 Think about it, we’re so used to typing things out on our devices, we don’t know how to talk anymore.
 We think so hard about what we’re saying, the tone, the context, which emojis etc etc That’s not how normal conversation works.
 You don’t pause to think about what and how you’re going to say something, you just say it.
 Which causes anxiety, makes us stay in, feeling lost in social situations ratcheting up the turmoil even more with feelings of worthlessness and depression.

 The more connected we become, the more we isolate ourselves.
-We’re losing our community, it wasn't so long that we cooked together, hunted together, did laundry together, laughed and danced together.
+We’re losing our community, it wasn't so long ago that we cooked our meals together, hunted together, did laundry together, laughed and danced together.
 Instead we have distracted and disjointed conversations that we’re only half listening to because we’re watching Netflix and chatting with 2 others at the same time.

 Put your devices down, go see that friend.
 Go for a walk.
 Breathe.